wolfgangunger/cdk-cfn-pipeline/README.md

 adapt the cdk.json for your accounts, also codestar connection url adapt repo  names etc

-### deploy the roles to the stage accounts
-deploy the 3 roles to dev, qa and prod for example with : cdk-deploy bootstrap-qa-role-stack
 #### bootstrap
 bootstrap the toolchain & stage accounts with toolchain credentials